-The concept of 'justification', as a result of societal circumstances, has been identified as an ethical determinant of some individuals' ethical reasoning, illustrating that unfortunately it is not always the immoral consideration of the dilemma that halts unethical rationale.
-As evidenced in Table 7, in response to the statement: 'To act unethically feels somewhat justifiable, since I am aware that many in high standing business positions have done so', over 13% responded in the affirmative, with a further 8% having maintained neutrality.
-Similarly, almost 13% of students feel it being somewhat justifiable to commit an unethical act in South Africa, since they are aware that 'many in positions of public authority and power in South Africa (eg. Government) have done so'.
-Although quantitatively not statistically significant results, due to the qualitative intensity of these young future professionals displaying such a negative mind-set, it is considered to be a finding that raises and will remain a concern.
-This is unfortunate evidence of South African societal factors and external influences playing a part in negatively impacting the mind-sets and ultimate justification of unethical rationale for some respondents.
-Once again, these findings are in line with the literature (Morris et al., 1996; Bucar, Glas & Hisrich, 2003; Jackling et al., 2007; Ghaffari et al., 2008; Guffey & McCartney, 2008) identifying the effect of social surroundings and ethical culture acting as an ethical determinant for some individuals.
+The concept of "justification", as a result of societal circumstances, has been identified as a determinant of some individuals' ethical reasoning, illustrating that unfortunately it is not always the immoral consideration of the dilemma that halts unethical decision making.
+As evidenced in Table 4, in response to the statement: "To act unethically feels somewhat justifiable, since I am aware that many in high-standing business positions have done so", over 13% responded in the affirmative.
+Similarly, almost 13% of students feel that it is somewhat justifiable to commit an unethical act in South Africa, since they are aware that "many in positions of public authority and power in South Africa (e.g.

+Government) have done so".
+Although quantitatively not a statistically large finding, due to the qualitative intensity of these young future professionals displaying such a negative mind-set, it is considered to be a finding that raises and will remain a concern.
+This is unfortunate evidence of South African societal factors and external influences playing a part in negatively impacting the mind-sets and ultimate justification of unethical standards held by some respondents.
+Once again, these findings are in line with the literature (Morris et al., 1996; Bucar et al., 2003; Jackling et al., 2007; Ghaffari et al., 2008; Guffey & McCartney, 2008) identifying the effect of social surroundings and ethical culture acting as a determinant of ethics for some individuals.

-As is evident in Table 7, the 'consequences', or rather lack thereof, has also been found to be a determinant of some prospective CA (SA)'s ethical reasoning.
-This has been identified in response to the statements, 'once in business, if I was certain that I could get away with it should I commit an unethical act, I would engage in such behaviour' and 'Knowing that many unethical or corrupt actions committed have had little or no consequences for the perpetrators, I feel more inclined and justified to engage in unethical behaviour'.
-As reflected in Table 7, although statistically small percentages of 7.4% and 6.7% respectively have agreed to these statements, the qualitative aspect of both of these findings is concerning, moreover as neutrality has been identified for a further 9.5% and 4.7% respectively, which due to the nature of the statements can also be considered meaningful.
-It is therefore evident that a fair number of respondents display this strong unethical viewpoint, at the outset of their professional careers, having not disputed these corrupt points of view.
-These findings are in line with the literature (O'Leary & Cotter, 2000; Guffey & McCartney, 2007; O'Leary, 2009) citing evidence suggesting that higher levels of moral reasoning will be employed when the resultant consequences appear high and thus the consequences of an action is often the ethical determinant for some, not the actual immorality of the decision.
-Considering that South Africa's current environment often displays evidence of a lack of (sufficient) consequences for perpetrators of questionable actions, this area of weakness is thus an area of concern since it will act as an ethical determinant for some individuals, as the current study's findings confirm.
+As is evident in Table 4, the "consequences", or rather lack thereof, has also been found to be a determinant of some prospective CA (SA)s' ethical reasoning.
+This has been identified in response to the statements, "Once in business, if I was certain that I could get away with it should I commit an unethical act, I would engage in such behaviour" and "Knowing that many unethical or corrupt actions committed have had little or no consequences for the perpetrators, I feel more inclined and justified to engage in unethical behaviour".
+As reflected in Table 4, although statistically small percentages of 7.4% and 6.7% respectively have agreed to these statements, the qualitative aspect of both of these findings is concerning.
+In addition, neutrality has been identified for a further 9.5% and 4.7% respectively, representing a fair number of respondents refraining from taking a strong stance, thus displaying concerning unethical standards at the outset of their professional careers.
+These findings are in line with the literature (O'Leary & Cotter, 2000; Guffey & McCartney, 2007; O'Leary, 2009) citing evidence suggesting that higher levels of moral reasoning will be employed when the resultant consequences appear high and thus the consequences of an action is often the ethics determinant for some, not the actual immorality of the decision.
+Considering that South Africa's current environment often displays evidence of a lack of (sufficient) consequences for perpetrators of questionable actions, this area of weakness is thus an area of concern since it will act as a determinant of ethical standards for some individuals, as the current study's findings confirm.